kasslent/clc-digital-skills/_lessons/module-2.1.md

 </div>

-> Let's edit the CodePen below and experiment with these properties.
+> Let's [edit the CodePen](http://codepen.io/learningcode/pen/NGXovv/) to experiment with these properties.

-Play with [font-size, line-height, text-shadow](http://codepen.io/learningcode/pen/NGXovv/) on CodePen.

 <div class="summary">